uidaholib/documents-digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/camasrailroad/about-header.png" %}

-{% include feature/nav-menu.html sections="About the Collection" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Camas Prairie Railroad" %}

 ## About the Collection